 Story by Jenny van Enckevort, with contributions by Vancouver Neighbourhood Food Networks.

 We invite you to give to community food networks, to support our community food security model.

 E-Mail // firstname.lastname@example.org

-To make a donation, contact us via email.
-Donations $15 and over will be issued a tax receipt.
-If you'd like to set up a monthly donation, please contact us.
-Thank you for your support.
+Donations of $15 and over can be issued a tax receipt.
+If you'd like to set up a monthly donation, please contact us below.

 Support Vancouver Neighbourhood Food Networks by sponsoring one of our programs or events.
 Your support allows us to grow our impact in the community!
 Contact us below for more info.